-Aotearoa is a bicultural nation and our school communities are becoming much more diverse and multicultural.
+Aotearoa is a bicultural nation and our learning communities are becoming much more diverse and multicultural.
 This online programme will explore how our learning communities might better reflect our bicultural heritage and give mana to Te Tiriti o Waitangi.
 We will also share ways in which our pedagogy and practice work in future focused learning communities, as well as how our relationships with students, whānau and iwi/hapū can support the engagement and achievement of all students.

 By the end of this online programme, participants will be able to:

 - evaluate your current culturally responsive practices and pedagogy

 - explore and implement practical ways in which your learning community might better reflect the bicultural heritage of Aotearoa

 - empower ākonga Māori to achieve educational success ‘as Māori’

 - meaningfully engage and create partnerships with ākonga, whānau, iwi/hapū and the wider community

 - implement strategies into practice that will give mana to the Treaty of Waitangi

 - integrate more culturally responsive practices.

 Who is this for?

-This online programme is for leaders and educators in English-medium schools who are seeking to improve their bicultural and culturally responsive practices, give mana to Te Tiriti o Waitangi and better engage with students, whānau and iwi/hapū.
+This online programme is for leaders and educators in English-medium learning communities who are seeking to improve their bicultural and culturally responsive practices, give mana to Te Tiriti o Waitangi and better engage with students, whānau and iwi/hapū.

 20 week online programme divided into five modules (four weeks per module):